AshRouth/SOC/_motions/Standing Orders Committee Report.markdown

 are ruled back in order as part of the Final Agenda, as happened on this occasion with motion E17.

-We held weekly meetings with conference staff in the run! up to conference.
+We held weekly meetings with conference staff in the run- up to conference.
 We also liaised with the Equalities and Diversity co-ordinators at key stages.
 These were to ensure that conference is run in an equitable and